Day of surgery:

 FINALLY allowed to wash my hair for the first time since the surgery.
 Got some relief from the itchiness which was needed.
 I noticed when washing my head that the areas which were operated on are still fairly numb.
-This is probably why I haven’t needed the pain killers.
-Wonder how long the anesthetic lasts for?
+This is probably why I haven’t needed the painkillers.
+Wonder how long the anaesthetic lasts?
 I was a little paranoid I would disrupt the grafts when washing my hair but was happy to see they’re all still intact.
-With clean hair I was able to have a much clearer picture of what my new hairline will look like.
+With clean hair, I was able to have a much clearer picture of what my new hairline will look like.
 Couldn’t be happier!

 Washed my hair this morning.
 Still being very delicate when applying the vitamin E oil.
 The graft area seems so fragile!
 The itchiness is quite persistent, looking forward to that subsiding.

 I got Dr Larry’s permission to play golf today.
 Was a scorcher of a day so there was quite a bit of sweating underneath my hat which made the itchiness a little intense.
 I raced home afterwards to wash my hair.
-Last thing I want is any kind of infection.
-I have know doubt that for the best results you need to religiously follow the post op instructions that MHR provide you with.
+The last thing I want is any kind of infection.
+I have no doubt that for the best results you need to religiously follow the post-op instructions that MHR provide you with.

 First day back at work since my surgery.
 I had told my coworkers what I was getting done so I was a little anxious to see their reaction.
 They were all blown away by how much better my hairline looked, and this is only the 6th day!
 This surgery is a long process and you’ll only see the true results 6 months to a year down the line.
 Potential candidates for this surgery need to be aware of that.